Illinois General Assembly

 "Public wastewater collection system" means any wastewater collection system regulated by the Environmental Protection Agency.

-"Unused medication" means any unopened, expired, or excess medication that has been dispensed for patient or resident care and that is in a solid form.
-The term includes pills, tablets, capsules, and caplets.
+"Unused medication" means any unopened, expired, or excess (including medication unused as a result of the death of the patient) medication that has been dispensed for patient or resident care and that is in a liquid or solid form.
+The term includes, but is not limited to, suspensions, pills, tablets, capsules, and caplets.
 For long-term care facilities licensed under the Nursing Home Care Act, "unused medication" does not include any Schedule II controlled substance under federal law in any form, until such time as the federal Drug Enforcement Administration adopts regulations that permit these facilities to dispose of controlled substances in a manner consistent with this Act.

 210 ILCS 150/10